GiuliaMontani/density-based-ensemble-model/README.md

 git clone https://github.com/sods/netlab.git
 ```

 The classification stage is based on Gaussian processes by using the GPML software, download available at: <http://www.gaussianprocess.org/gpml/code/matlab/doc/>.
+Save the folder as default 'gpml-matlab-master'.

 It is important to clone and download at the same level where there is the matlab script LKAAR_experiments.m

 ### Requiremnets to run Julia scripts

+## Results
+All the script can be executed following the instruction below.
+The results are saved inside the folder "results".
+All the figure in the manuscript are .png files, they start with "{figure_number}figure".
+All the numerical results reported in the manuscript tables are .csv files, they start with "{table_number}table".

 ## Simulation